 Addresses a growing need to adequately train health care leaders in the field of health care compliance and various topics in health care compliance, including corporate compliance (fraud and abuse), privacy, risk management and identity theft.
 Essential elements of a corporate compliance program will be presented as well as primary federal legislation addressing fraud and abuse.
 Privacy of patient information will be discussed in terms of the HIPPA and HITECH regulations.
 Risk management concepts will be presented as well as identity theft as relates to medical identity theft.
 Prerequisites: Admission to a HIM graduate program or permission of the department.

-Covers health in the global society today with a specific focus on the U.S. Students will explore the meaning of population health and the culture of health and how that interacts with community culture.
-In that context, we will explore the history, development, and future of the healthcare system in the United States including types of healthcare institutions, services, payment systems, the government’s role and the people and professions that staff this industr
+Examines health in the global society with a specific focus on the U.S. Explores the meaning of population health, the culture of health and how that interacts with community culture.
+Covers the history, development, and future of the healthcare system in the United States including types of healthcare institutions, services, payment systems, the government’s role and the people and professions that staff this industry.

 Focuses on the concepts, principles, tools and strategies utilized in managing operations within a performance improvement model.
 The course includes tools and techniques for planning, organizing, directing, controlling, and improving productivity and performance in Health Information Management.
 All of these concepts are addressed through the lens of various leadership theories and strategies.